-They dug in, partnering with a local daycare, school and volunteer groups to offer free child care and parent-child activities as well as food, snacks and children's activities.
-Then they brought in experts from the Department of Veterans Affairs, the local Vet Center and the Veterans Business Outreach Center to lead wellness classes such as art and writing therapy, yoga and entrepreneurship.
+They dug in, partnering with a local daycare, school and volunteer groups to offer free child care and parentchild activities as well as food, snacks and children's activities.
+Then they brought in experts from the Department of Veterans Affairs, the local Vet Center the Stand Up for Women Veterans Wellness Retreat in Sioux Falls, South Dakota-in which women veterans were encouraged to not only attend but also bring their children along.

+Army veteran Jill Baker, who serves as the Women Veterans Committee chair for DAV Chapter 1 in Sioux Falls, was one of the driving forces behind the event, which was sponsored by the chapter and Baker's own organization.
+Baker and fellow Army veterans and the Veterans Business Outreach Center to lead wellness classes such as art and writing therapy, yoga and entrepreneurship.
 Additionally, keynote speaker Laurie Walsh, a local Marine veteran and news personality, spoke about the importance of women veterans and their stories, and a host of exhibitors were on hand to discuss free resources available for attendees and their families.